surfacesyntacticud/website/content/guidelines/u/oral_language/conj.md

 [`appos`](https://universaldependencies.org/u/dep/appos.html)
 that SUD only uses for analysing written texts.

 These three relations work as paradigmatic lists.
-That's why in SUD for oral speech, we decided to gather these three relations under the relation `conj`.
+That's why in SUD for oral speech, we decided to gather these three relations under the relation `conj` to underline the similarity between the three.

 We distinguish:
    * [`conj:dicto`](../conj_dicto) for disfluencies when the speaker corrects his speech (parallel to `reparandum` in written texts)